Yevhenbk/medication-info-bot-django/README.md

 # Django Chatbot Medication Information

-A Django-based chat application with a chatbot that provides medication information using the FDA drug label API.
+## Overview
+Pharmchat is a Django application designed to facilitate communication between users and an AI chatbot for medication information retrieval.
+It provides a user-friendly chat interface, stores chat data in the database, and enables users to create and manage chat sessions.

 ## Features

-- User authentication with Django's built-in authentication system.
-- Chat interface for users to interact with the chatbot.
+- Chat Interface: Users can interact with the AI chatbot through a user-friendly chat interface.

-- Chatbot functionality to retrieve medication information from the FDA drug label API.
-- Ability to create chats, send messages, and view chat history.
+- Medication Information Retrieval: The application retrieves medication information based on user queries and displays it in the chat interface.

+- Chat Data Storage: Pharmchat stores user interactions and medication information in the database for future reference.

+Session Management: Users can create and manage chat sessions, allowing them to organize conversations based on specific topics or purposes.

+Technologies Used
+Django
+Django REST Framework
+Transformers library
+Requests library